-Each year in the United States, our Indianapolis car accident lawyer explains, thousands of people are killed or sustain traumatic injuries in a rollover accidents, and the vast majority involve SUVs, semi-trucks, and vans.
+Each year in the United States, our Indianapolis car accident lawyer explains, thousands of people are killed or sustain traumatic injuries in rollover accidents, and the vast majority involve SUVs, semi-trucks, and vans.
 Why is this?
 Faulty design.

 The primary cause of most single-vehicle rollovers is attributed to the vehicle’s width in relation to a higher center of gravity, leaving them top-heavy.
 When speed, steering, and road configuration are factored in, the risk of a rollover and/or roof crush increases.